Sports & Athletics

 - give thoughtful consideration to their own learning and experience

-Physical Education at Aoba-Japan International School (A-JIS) provides students with the opportunity to participate in regular challenging physical activity, and develop an understanding of fitness for life and the benefits of a balanced healthy lifestyle.
+Physical Education at Aoba-Japan International School (Aoba) provides students with the opportunity to participate in regular challenging physical activity, and develop an understanding of fitness for life and the benefits of a balanced healthy lifestyle.
 Skills, concepts, knowledge and attitudes are developed through progressive practices and structured games, designed to ensure maximum participation by all.
 The PE program also contributes to a student’s personal and social education, providing opportunities for cooperation, self-reflection, teamwork, decision-making and problem solving.

 Physical Education: Primary Years Program (PYP)